Communication

 None

-class ataraxis_communication_interface.microcontroller_interface.ModuleInterface(module_type, module_id, error_codes=None, data_codes=None)
+class ataraxis_communication_interface.microcontroller_interface.ModuleInterface(module_type, module_id, name, error_codes=None, data_codes=None)

 Bases: ABC